samcarrington/code-style/pages/markdown/javascript.md

 #### jQuery

-If you're using jQuery for a project in 2019 the implementation of the framework should be cleared with senior technologists.
-You MUST yse version 3.1 or higher.
+If you're using jQuery for a project in 2021 the implementation of the framework should be cleared with senior technologists.
+You MUST use version 3.6 or higher.

 Use of the [jQuery UI Widget factory][jq-widget] is recommended for robust organisation of your code.
 Each UI element should be initialised as a widget